 Most Popular Breast Surgery Procedures

-- The procedure can also reshape the breasts or correct asymmetrical breasts.
+- The procedure can also reshape the breasts or improve the appearance of asymmetrical breasts.

 - The aim of breast reduction is to relieve the weight of large, heavy breasts and improve physical discomfort, skin chaffing, and indentations in the skin.

 - This procedure involves the lifting and reshaping of the breast to remedy severely skin ptosis, commonly known as droopy or sagging breasts.

-- It also adds fullness to the general breast shape and involves repositioning the nipples to a more central location on the breast mound.
+- It also adds fullness to the general breast shape and involves repositioning the nipples to a more central location on the breast mound if necessary.

 - A Fat Transfer Breast Enlargement is performed by transplanting fat from a donor site (such as the hips, buttocks, and waist) to the breasts.

-- Implant Removal or Enbloc Removal is available to patients who are unhappy with the appearance of their current breast implants or alternatively patients that have experienced a problem with their implants such as a rupture, capsular contracture (when breast implants become misshapen or firm), or other complications.
+- Implant Removal or Enbloc Removal is available to patients who are either dissatisfied with the appearance of their current breast implants or have experienced a problem with their implants such as a rupture, or capsular contracture (when breast implants become misshapen or firm), or other complications.

 - If your breast implants have been in place for some time (the life of implants is approximately 10 years) or if you have concerns you may opt to replace your breast implants with a different size or newer version.